 5 of the Best Waterfall Hikes in the Smoky Mountains

 The Great Smoky Mountains National Park is one of the top spots in the southeast for waterfall chasing.
-Many of the waterfall hikes in the Smoky Mountains are located near our hotel in Gatlinburg!
-Below are just 5 of the many trails and waterfalls that are located within 30 minutes of our hotel.
+Visitors fall in love with the beauty of Smoky Mountain waterfalls, and some of the most popular hiking trails include this feature.
+The best part is that many of the waterfall hikes in the Smoky Mountains are located near our hotel in Gatlinburg!
+To help you find the best waterfalls during your stay with us, we’ve made a list of the best waterfall hikes in the Smoky Mountains that are located within 30 minutes of our hotel.

-Baskins Creek Falls
+3. Baskins Creek Falls

 Baskins Creek Trail on the Roaring Fork Motor Trail will take you to Baskin Creek Falls with a 3-mile round trip hike, rated easy.
 The waterfall is 40 feet high and is made up of two tiers.
 Though rated easy, the trail is not to be underestimated.
 Baskins Creek is a great spot to escape the crowd and is easily accessible from Gatlinburg.

-Fern Branch Falls
+4. Fern Branch Falls

-Ramsey Cascades is the tallest waterfall in the Smokies and is located along the Ramsey Cascades Trail.
+Ramsey Cascades is the tallest waterfall in the Smokies at 100 feet and is located along the Ramsey Cascades Trail.
 This particular hiking trail is considered to be one of the more strenuous trails in the area, but is well worth the 8-mile round trip climb to the top.
 The trail will take you by streams and cascades, as well as under some of the largest and oldest trees in the park.

-During your stay with us at The Appy Lodge you won’t only be near many waterfall hikes in the Smoky Mountains, but you’ll also be surrounded by inspiring hiking history.
+During your stay with us at The Appy Lodge, you won’t only be near many waterfall hikes in the Smoky Mountains, but you’ll also be surrounded by inspiring hiking history.
 Our hotel was built in honor of the Appalachian Trail, one of America’s greatest gems.
-Within the hotel you will find hiking books, displays, decor and more.
-Learn more about the Appalachian Trail, then get ready to spend your hiking trip with us at The Appy Lodge!
+Learn more about what makes our hotel great for hikers, then plan your trip!